-Do you want to know how to reduce your Excel file size?
+Want to know how to reduce your Excel file size?

-First, audit your large Excel file
+How to audit a large Excel file

 - Change your Excel file copy’s extension to “.zip”